 - The opportunity must take place over the summer - academic-year opportunities do not qualify.

 The selection committee, comprised of faculty and staff, evaluates applications on their completeness, persuasiveness, and professional presentation - as well as according to the specific evaluation criteria for that particular award/stipend.
-It is critical for applicants to demonstrate how their unpaid internship/start-up work/research opportunity supports their career goals.
+It is critical for applicants to demonstrate how their internship/start-up work/research opportunity supports their career goals.

 Funding decisions are based upon the strength and merit of each application - not financial need.